lanari/GRTMOD/README.md

 ## Installation
 - Download the installer [here](https://github.com/lanari/GRTMOD/releases)
-- Open the installer and follow the instructions to setup GRTMOD.
+- Run the installer and follow the instructions to setup GRTMOD.

 ## How to use GRTMOD 2
 - Prepapre a working folder containing the file GRTMODin.txt and a database file